Mohammediremide/My-portfolo/README.md

-# Daniel Collins — Developer Portfolio
+# Odewunmi Mohammed — Developer Portfolio

 A production React 19 + Vite portfolio built to teach React as much as to showcase it.
 Every component is commented to explain why it exists, why